pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 The ``--pdb`` general option is a boolean option that enables debugging with the built-in pdb debugger.

-If debugging is enabled, execution of the pywbemcli command will pause just before the command within pywbemcli is executed, and the pdb debugger prompt will appear.
+If debugging is enabled, execution of each pywbemcli command will pause just before the command within pywbemcli is executed, and the pdb debugger prompt will appear.
 See `pdb debugger commands`_ for details on how to operate the built-in pdb debugger.